Hadaka no Shounen: History

-It started out on April 7, 2001 as a Johnny's late-night show in which the Juniors were in their pajamas in a 'club house'.
+It started out on April 7, 2001, as a Johnny's late-night show in which the Juniors were in their pajamas in a 'club house'.
 The program was aimed at teenage girls, so it looked like a sleep over.
 The Juniors discussed various topics, including trips.
 These were shown in flashback, as they went around the city, learning different skills such as Ballroom dancing, or Jump rope.
 There were also competitions.
 Yearly there was a swimming competition between two teams.
 The show almost always ended with a song.
 Sometimes there were visits from older Juniors such as Tackey or the Kansai Juniors, such as Ryo Nishikido.
 Members such as Shunsuke Kazama, Jun Hasegawa, Jimmy Mackey and KAT-TUN were main Juniors in this version.

-However, on January 17, 2004 the program underwent a renewal.
+However, on January 17, 2004, the program underwent a renewal.
 Because the gourmet segments on the earlier version had been very popular the program was changed to a gourmet show.
 At the same time it was moved to the spot on Saturday, 5 pm.

+In response to the Johnny Kitagawa sexual abuse scandal that was discovered in 2023, TV Asahi announced at the president's regular press conference on October 31 that the program would be cancelled on November 4.